mikethenut/perturbationx/README.md

 # PerturbationX
 PerturbationX is a package for analyzing causal networks in combination with gene expression data.
 It is based on the [TopoNPA](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4227138/) algorithm.
 It was developed as part of a Master's thesis at the University of Ljubljana, Faculty of Computer and Information Science and in collaboration with the National Institute of Biology.
-This notebook demonstrates the use of PerturbationX for analyzing a small causal network.

 ## Installation
 The package can be installed from PyPI or directly from GitHub.
 It requires a Python version of 3.10 or newer.
 It is based on NetworkX and pandas and requires Cytoscape for visualization.
 The latter can be downloaded from [here](https://cytoscape.org/download.html).